imagingbook/parboiled-modular/README.md

 * [**parboiled-java**](https://imagingbook.github.io/parboiled-modular/parboiled-java/javadoc)
 * [**parboiled-java-examples**](https://imagingbook.github.io/parboiled-modular/parboiled-java-examples/javadoc)

-## A note on the unit tests
+## Notes on unit tests

-* Some unit tests check against canonical class names and/or Java object hash values and are thus sensitive to any package and class name changes.
+* Some unit tests check against canonical class names and/or Java object hash values and are thus sensitive to any package and class name changes within the library.
 * Some of the tests that read input strings from files check againsto results provided in text files require that line endings (EOLs) must remain *unchanged* by GIT.
 Otherwise tests may fail.
   The same is true for scala source files that contain literal strings for either input or parsing results.